 But how can parents effectively teach grit?
 Well, they can’t exactly.

 Grit is intrinsic and cannot be achieved through traditional methods of a token economy.
 Working toward a reward, adding stickers to a chart, or getting a prize at the end of the game doesn’t achieve the personal meaning and significance needed to encourage grit.

 In order to grow strength of character, internal determination, and stamina parents should seek programs and instructors that embrace the following coaching methods.
-Through these methods children gain confidence, build on successes and failures, thus creating a heartier disposition that can power though difficult situations.
+Through these methods children gain confidence, build on successes and failures, thus creating a heartier disposition that can power through difficult situations.